 Laser surgery is another option for treating genital warts.
 This procedure uses a focused laser beam to vaporize and remove the warts.
 Laser surgery is precise and can target warts in delicate areas with minimal damage to surrounding tissue.

-Laser surgery Is often recommended for larger or hard-to-reach warts.
+Laser surgery is often recommended for larger or hard-to-reach warts.
 Recovery time is typically shorter than other treatments but may require multiple sessions.

 Electrosurgery for Female Genital Warts